nedbat/coveragepy/doc/index.rst

 .. ifconfig:: prerelease

-    The latest version is coverage.py 5.0a3, released October 6th 2018.
+    The latest version is coverage.py 5.0a4, released November 25, 2018.
     It is supported on:

     * Python versions 2.7, 3.4, 3.5, 3.6, 3.7, and pre-alpha 3.8.